Clash of the Champions #24 (08.93)

 Final Thoughts: So WCW had some new stuff going on here – new champs, a couple guys made their returns.
 But one person shocks me more than anyone else, and that’s the debut of the Shockmaster.
 I’ve seen that entrance I don’t know how many times over the years and it never gets old.
 It’s always strangely entertaining.
 I’m going to go with thumbs in the middle for this show.
 The crowd was the most awake I’ve seen them since Superbrawl and the action was good.
 Not great or anything, but it’s inoffensive and I would prefer this over Beach Blast.
 You know, the show that people had to pay to see.

-Posted on May 10, 2008, in WCW and tagged Arn Anderson, Big Van Vader, Bobby Eaton, Booker T, Brian Pillman, Clash of the Champions, Col. Robert Parker, Colossal Kongs, Davey Boy Smith, Dustin Rhodes, Fifi, Four Horsemen, Harlem Heat, Harley Race, Hollywood Blondes, Johnny B. Badd, Legion of Doom, LOD, Lord Steven Regal, Marc Mero, Maxx Payne, Paul Orndorff, Paul Roma, Ric Flair, Rick Rude, Ricky Steamboat, Road Warrior Animal, Road Warrior Hawk, Road Warriors, Sid Vicious, Sir William, Steve Austin, Stevie Ray, Sting, Superstar Bill Dundee, The Equalizer, The Shockmaster, Too Cold Scorpio, Tugboat, Typhoon.
+Posted on May 10, 2008, in WCW and tagged Arn Anderson, Big Van Vader, Bobby Eaton, Booker T, Brian Pillman, Clash of the Champions, Col. Robert Parker, Colossal Kongs, Davey Boy Smith, Dustin Rhodes, Fifi, Four Horsemen, Harlem Heat, Harley Race, Hollywood Blondes, Johnny B. Badd, Lord Steven Regal, Marc Mero, Maxx Payne, Paul Orndorff, Paul Roma, Ric Flair, Rick Rude, Ricky Steamboat, Road Warrior Animal, Road Warrior Hawk, Road Warriors, Sid Vicious, Sir William, Steve Austin, Stevie Ray, Sting, Superstar Bill Dundee, The Equalizer, The Shockmaster, Too Cold Scorpio, Tugboat, Typhoon.
 Bookmark the permalink.
 Leave a comment.